Runouw-Modders/SM63-Mods/dev/Super Mario 63 IG Timer v1.1.md

 ### How to install
 Download the `.zip` file and execute it with the `.exe` file.
-If you want to use another flash player, the `.swf` is included in the compressed folder as well.
+If you want to use a different flash player, the `.swf` is included in the compressed folder as well.

 ### Author(s) of this romhack
 Sekanor, Jhynjhiruu